Thanh Le-Cong

 About Me

-I am Thanh Le-Cong (Lê Công Thành in Vietnamese), a first-year Ph.D. student at CIS, The University of Melbourne .
-I am fortunate to be advised by Dr. Bach Le and Prof. Toby Murray, and supported by Melbourne Graduate Scholarship and Google PhD Fellowship.
+I am Thanh Le-Cong (Lê Công Thành in Vietnamese), a second-year Ph.D. student at CIS, The University of Melbourne .
+During my PhD, I am fortunate to be advised by Dr. Bach Le and Prof. Toby Murray, and supported by Melbourne Research Scholarship and Google PhD Fellowship.
 Before joining UoM, I worked as a research engineer at SOAR (SOftware Analytic Research), Singapore Management University under the advisor of Prof. David Lo.
+I was also an applied scientist intern of Automated Reason Group at Amazon Web Services working with Dr. Brandon Paulsen, Dr. Joey Dodds and Prof. Daniel Kroening.

 My passion lies in leveraging AI and data mining to tackle real-world challenges in software engineering and pushing the boundaries of programming technologies.
 My goal to is to build trustworthy AI-powered tools for supporting developers on software engineering tasks (AI4SE), especially bug fixing and management.
 Particular, I’m trying to explore the following research questions: